 Well, let me speak about radicalization.
 You need funding for it.
 And isn't it a doublestandard sometimes to fight radicalization and be friends with nations that are funding these groups?
-Like, they cannot spread - okay, there is ideology, we understand.
-This idea was here we cannot fight it, like, overnight, but can a state fight - nations are funding these groups, like in ISIS, for example, like, for example, the border, like, early days, how ISIS start growing by receiving money and the Turkish border and in Syria - well, of course, the war posed a lot of problems, like ISIS was like moving around, selling oil and gas to Turkey.
+Okay, there is ideology, we understand.
+This idea was here we cannot fight it overnight, but can a state fight-nations are funding these groups, like in ISIS, for example, the border, like early days, how ISIS start growing by receiving money and the Turkish border and in Syria-well, of course, the war posed a lot of problems, like ISIS was moving around, selling oil and gas to Turkey.
 I mean, just an example I'm giving here.
-Qatar, you know, in WikiLeaks, it was very obvious that they were funding - they were funding some groups or extremists, and these groups used the money to organize people.
+Qatar, you know, in WikiLeaks, it was very obvious that they were funding some groups or extremists, and these groups used the money to organize people.

-Why from Europe - this question probably you can also answer.
-Do you understand, the state, how they treat if there is, like, racism - probably, you know, some people feel like a lot - they don't belong to a society.
+This question probably you can also answer.
+Do you understand, the state, how they treat if there is racism-probably, you know, some people feel like they don't belong to a society.
 They try to find groups that can host them.
-And probably these extremist groups - and U.S. are not going so much into societies, but in France, we know there is a high tension of racism against Arabs.
+And probably these extremist groups-and U.S. are not going so much into societies, but in France, we know there is a high tension of racism against Arabs.
 Probably sometimes they feel they're left alone from the community and some groups like extremists like ISIS, that's why they recruited many people from France or also from North Africa, like from Tunis and Morocco.
-And but my major concern here, isn't it a double standard when we're trying to fight radicalism and recruiting young people or poor people from neighborhoods or whatever, and we're not fighting the funding of these groups that are making them become bigger and bigger?
+But my major concern here, isn't it a double standard when we're trying to fight radicalism and recruiting young people or poor people from neighborhoods or whatever, and we're not fighting the funding of these groups that are making them become bigger and bigger?

 Thank you.

-TIERSKY: Thanks very much.
+Mr. TIERSKY.
+Thanks very much.